Squirrel Cage Jail Museum-

 Ages 6 - 18: $5.00; Ages 5 and under free.

 The Jail was built in 1885 and was in continuous use until 1969.
-It was acquired by the Council Bluffs Park Board in 1971 for preservation, and was named to the in 1972 by the United States Government.
+It was acquired by the Council Bluffs Park Board in 1971 for preservation, and was named to the National Register of Historic Places in 1972 by the United States Government.
 The Historical Society led an effort in 1977 to save the jail, and today owns and operates the facility.

 The design and size of the Historic Pottawattamie County Squirrel Cage Jail make it a one-of-a-kind structure.
 It was one of 18 revolving (“squirrel cage”, "human rotary", or "lazy Susan") jails built.
 It is the only three-story one ever made.
 Built at a cost of about $30,000, this unique jail has three floors of revolving pie-shaped cells inside a cage.
 The front part of the building had offices for the jailer, kitchen, trustee cells, and quarters for women.